-This is a part of the Homeschool Enhancement Programs.
+This is a part of our Youth Features.

 The youth vendor program is getting a MAJOR upgrade this year!
 Youth entrepreneurs will sell their wares in a new Youth Vendor area and participate in an all-new business plan competition, gaining valuable instruction and feedback that will help them in their entrepreneurial endeavors.
 Plus, the AME Program (The Apprenticeship, Mentorship, and Entrepreneurship program), an affiliate of CHEC, will hold two exclusive training sessions!

 - Cost: The $30 add-on to your full conference pass includes an entry in the business plan contest, training workshops, and participation in the youth vendor exhibit area.

 - Deadline: June 2nd.

 NOTE: This is the deadline for sending in the completed business plan, you should get registered well ahead of this date to be sure of a slot.